mikeperry-tor/vanguards/README_SECURITY.md

-relays on different machines, each with their own OnionBalance Backend Instance), but again, if the adversary is able to determine that you are using OnionBalance, they can try to determine if your individual Backend Instances go up and down in correlation with any Tor relays.
-This is likely much harder for them to do accurately, but it may still be possible.
+relays on different machines, each with their own OnionBalance Backend Instance), but again, if the adversary is able to determine that you are using OnionBalance, they can try to determine if your individual Backend Instances go up and down in correlation with any Tor relays over time.
+It is likely harder for them to do this accurately than with a single relay and a single service, but it may still be possible.

 To look as much like a normal onion service as possible, you should use two OnionBalance Backend Instances, one for each relay, and each on different machines in different data centers.
 In this way, your traffic will appear as an onion service that is using your two guards, and your onion service as a whole won't go down unless both of your relays are down.

+Again, this whole setup should be vigilantly monitored for any downtime of any components, as any extended downtime will leak information.